Unity-Technologies/ml-agents/docs/Installation.md

 **Notes:**

-- We do not currently support Python 3.7 or Python 3.5.
+- We do not currently support Python 3.5 or lower.
 - If you are using Anaconda and are having trouble with TensorFlow, please see the following [link](https://www.tensorflow.org/install/pip)